yescallop/atkbd-nogetid/README.md

 Then, remove all extra kernel parameters for `i8042` or `atkbd` from the boot loader.
 Reboot the laptop for the patch to take effect.

+Note: If your machine isn't listed above, add an extra kernel parameter `atkbd.nogetid` in the boot loader.

 The source file `atkbd.c` is currently at [c99e3ac][1], which corresponds to kernel version `6.1` and above.
 You may want to replace it with another version.
 It'll be automatically patched on installation.